 Active family days out for January

-Losing weight, getting in shape and staying fit always top New Year’s resolution lists, but by mid-January most people’s good intentions have surrendered to bad habits of old.
+Losing weight, getting in shape and staying fit always top New Year’s resolution lists, but that doesn't have to mean excruciating workouts at the gym.
 Take a look at our list of suggestions to get yourself and the kids off the couch post-Christmas and start the year as you mean to go on...

 This treetop adventure company with branches (yep, I went there) all over the UK, offers you and your kids the chance to spend your weekends hurtling across the forest canopy on ziplines and attempting assault courses at altitude, rather than waiting in chip lines and attempting a salt-pour with attitude down at your local fish ‘n’ chippery.